canyon-network/canyon/TESTING_GUIDE.md

 block #807: 0x02b8…7d19, new_depth_info: DepthInfo { blocks: 719, total_depth: 2564 }, estimated storage ratio: 0.280421
 ```

-Eventually the estiamted storage ratio will be close to the theroretical value.
+Eventually the estiamted storage ratio will be infinitley close to the theroretical value 0.24.